 In order to apply s5O as a defence to disprove negligence, the defendant must lead substantial expert evidence to support their actions on the basis of an ‘established practice’ that was widely accepted as ’competent professional practice’ in Australia, at the time of the alleged negligence.

-This article was written by Principal Nevena Brown and Solicitor Rosemary Blanden.
+This article was written by Principal Nevena Brown and Lawyer Rosemary Blanden.
 Please contact them if you have any questions or if you would like further information.

 Sparks v Hobson HCATrans 191.